ronin-rb/ronin-rb.github.io/blog/_posts/2012-10-08-ronin-scanners-1-0-0-pre1-released.md

 ## How to Help

-Since this is a pre-release _and_ a complete rewrite of [ronin-scanners], your help is needed!
+Since this is a pre-release _and_ a complete rewrite of [ronin-scanners], your help is greatly needed!
 Here's how you can help out:

 1. Install it (`$ gem install ronin-scanners --pre`)
 2. Test the commands